Abdo-ka/Magenta/README.md

 on OTp Code you can add this code " 511834 " which is it static on server side

+P.S : some of Future should rewrite cause backend doesn't deal with it correctly

 ## Run Application

 cause this application is using Flavor to run it should run this command on terminal as you need